Irritable Bowel Syndrome-IBS

 There is no clear science as to what triggers this disorder but there is clinical evidence that IBS can be triggered by: periods of stress, an intestinal infection, a change in the microbial balance whether by infection or medication, a nervous system disruption, and chronic inflammation (triggered eating foods that your body has a sensitivity to).

-Chronic untreated IBS can lead to secondary health issues such as systemic toxicity, hormonal imbalances, Leaky Gut, and SIBO.
+Chronic untreated IBS can lead to a whole host of secondary health issues such as systemic toxicity, hormonal imbalances, Leaky Gut, and SIBO.
 There is a direct link between the gut and brain chemistry and depression and anxiety can be linked back to Irritable Bowel Syndrome.

 Fix Your Leaky Gut